VLSIDA/OpenRAM/README.md

 - [Matthew Guthaus] from [VLSIDA] created the OpenRAM project and is the lead architect.
 - [James Stine] from [VLSIARCH] co-founded the project.
 - Hunter Nichols maintains and updates the timing characterization.
-- Michael Grims created and maintains the multiport netlist code.
+- Michael Grimes created and maintains the multiport netlist code.
 - Jennifer Sowash is creating the OpenRAM IP library.
 - Jesse Cirimelli-Low created the datasheet generation.
 - Samira Ataei created early multi-bank layouts and control logic.